The-Powerpuff-Rangers/schedu-mate/README.md

 Tu run it locally - go over to [https://localhost:3000](https://localhost:3000)

-To setup appwrite, there are somne cloud functions well written for you by us😉.
+To setup appwrite, there are some cloud functions well written for you by us😉.
 You can find them in the cloud functions.
 To run those cloud functions, follow the instructions [here](https://appwrite.io/docs/functions).
-It's recommend to install appwrite CLI to deploy those cloud functions easily.
+It's recommended to install appwrite CLI to deploy those cloud functions easily.
 More about it [here](https://appwrite.io/docs/command-line)

 > Also edit the `.env` file and update the variables.
 This should be pretty self-explanatory although we would be happy to help you out if you face any issues.
 If there is feel free to create an issue.